+Date:

+NI f Dl.

+Con ne of Board: Tel:

+Fav

+Roal rd's Attorney /: Email: /: Tel:

+Fax :

-Date: Name of Board: Contact Person: Fax: Tel: Email: :Tel: Date of Proposed d Limited Meeting:f Proposed Limited Meeting: Place Location o r Proposed Limited Meeting.
-1. Type of Li mited Meeting: location is dangerous to health or safety of the public public attendance is impracticable 2. s, after sufficient public deliberation at a prior regular meeting, determined two-thirds of all voting members that: the limited meeting is necessary and the location would be dangerous to the health or safety of the attending public the on-site inspection is necessary and public attendance is impracticable Board has s made this determination based upon the following: 3.
-Notice of the Limited Meeting under HRS § 92-7 (attach agenda): was filed onwill be filed by 4.
-Required Videotape of the Limited Meeting: will be made Board requests a waiver of this requirement because:
+Date of Proposed Limited Meeting:

+Plac e/Location o of Proposed Limited Meeting:

+1. Type of L imited Meeting:

+location is dangerous to health or safety of the public public attendance is impracticable

+2. public de elevant portion of draft or adopted minutes.)
+Board has, after sufficient liberation at a prior regular meeting, determined by vote of two-thirds of all embers that:

+the limited meeting is necessary and the location would be dangerous to the health or safety of the attending public, or the on-site inspection is necessary and public attendance is impracticable

+The Boar rd has made this determination based upon the following reasons:

+3. Notice of the Limited Meeting under HRS § 92-7 (attach agenda):

+was filed on

+will be filed by

+4. Required Videotape of the Limited Meeting:

+Positive and all

+will be made Board requests a waiver of this requirement because:

+bound requests a warver of this requirement because.

-OIP 5 (11/11]
+OIP 5 (10/21)